Skip to Main Content

 Various clear plastic containers: a round tub with a lid, a hinged clamshell box, and an egg carton.

-A clamshell is a container made from soft, flexible plastic, which makes it unrecyclable in our local program.
-Clamshells are often utilized as take-out containers and are commonly used to package berries, bakery goods, deli salads, and sandwiches.
-These items are not accepted in the blue bag and should be placed in your waste cart.
+A clamshell is a container made from soft, flexible plastic.
+Clamshells are often used as take-out containers and are commonly used to package berries, bakery goods, deli salads, and sandwiches.
+These items are accepted in the curbside blue bag program.

 Products made from cardboard or paper and lined with aluminum or plastic are not accepted in the blue bag and should be placed in your waste cart.
 Examples include cardboard spiral containers used for frozen juice, cookie dough, chips, and cleaning products.
 Clean metal lids from these products are accepted in the blue bag for recycling.